ChimekKoo/odmozdzacze/README.md

   - [Contact](#contact)

 ## General info
-Odmozdzacze is a polish service dedicated for reporting brain-wasting apps, games and cartoons.
+Odmozdzacze is a polish service dedicated for reporting brain-wasting apps, games, cartoons, etc.
-More info on the main page (templates/index.html in the code).
+More info on the main page `templates/index.html` in the code (in polish).

 ## Technologies
 - Python 3.8
 - Flask 1.1.2
 - MongoDB and PyMongo 3.11
-- more in requirements.txt
+the rest of depensencies in `requirements.txt`

 ## Setup
 **On Ubuntu linux:**